-For the spring semester, we plan to offer our virtual same day quick question/resume appointments.
+For Fall 2023, we offer same day meetings.
 These appointments are are 15-minute meetings with a career counselor for support with internship/job searches, resumes, cover letters, or any other quick question or concern.
-Please note that we only hold drop-ins while classes are in session.
+Please note that we only hold Same Day appointments while classes are in session.

-Students can sign up for a virtual same-day quick question/resume appointment slot starting at 8:45am each day and up to the time of the appointment slot.
+Students can sign up for a virtual same-day appointment slot starting at 8:45am each day and up to the time of the appointment slot.
 For example, if it is 10:44am and there is a slot available at 10:45am, a student can sign up for the 10:45am slot.

 Notes on scheduling:

-- Same-day quick question/resume appointments will be virtual via Zoom.
-You will receive a confirmation email with a link to join.
+- Same Day appointments may be virtual or in-person.
+You will receive a confirmation email with a link to join if you choose virtual.

 - Monday-Friday 2:30 pm - 4:00 pm